noskisdead/dots/README.md

 ## Requirements

-This setup assumes you have a **freshly installed Arch Linux** system with the following choices made during installation using **archinstall**:
+This setup assumes you have a **freshly installed Arch Linux** system with the following choices made during installation using **ArchInstall**:

 - **Disk Configuration:** BTRFS
 - **Bootloader:** GRUB